901D3/blue-noise.js/README.md

 # _How to use_

-Linking the required scripts in HTML(for compability reason)
+Linking the required scripts in HTML

 ```
 <!--the utilities script is required for 3 other scripts-->